WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 There are usually a number of available partitions (Other resource managers call them queues) to use on the HPC clusters.
 Each cluster has separate partitions.
-The same compute node can be associated to multiple partitions Your job will be routed to the appropriate compute node based on the list of nodes associated with the partition, the walltime, and the computational resources requested.
+The same compute node can be associated with multiple partitions Your job will be routed to the appropriate compute node based on the list of nodes associated with the partition, the wall time, and the computational resources requested.
 To get the list of partitions on the cluster, execute:

 	$> sinfo -s